fkemeth/lpde/README.md

   - `config`: A config dictionary containing
     - `lr`: The initial learning rate
     - `patience`: The patience used for the learning rate scheduler
-    - `reduce_factor`: - The factor by whicg the learning rate is reduced when loss does not decrease
+    - `reduce_factor`: - The factor by which the learning rate is reduced when loss does not decrease
     - `weight_decay`: - Weight decay factor for regularization
   - `path`: String to the directory where the trained model shall be saved

-See [this GitHub repo](https://github.com/fkemeth/emergent_pdes) for example usages.
+See [this GitHub repository](https://github.com/fkemeth/emergent_pdes) for example usages.

 ISSUES
 ---------

-For questions, please contact (<felix@kemeth.de>), or visit [the GitHub repo](https://github.com/fkemeth/lpde).
+For questions, please contact (<felix@kemeth.de>), or visit [the GitHub repository](https://github.com/fkemeth/lpde).

 LICENCE
 ---------